 "We are now on the verge of decisive action to rid ourselves of this reliance on oil and dirty coal, to create millions of new clean energy jobs that will put our economy back on the path to prosperity, and to start tackling the most important environmental challenge we've ever faced--global warming.
 Not surprisingly, however, the forces of dithering, denial, and delay are not giving up without a fight.

 "First, Big Oil and other polluters followed the example of the tobacco industry and bankrolled a decades-long campaign to undermine science--a campaign which has unfortunately reared its ugly head once again as of late.
 Then, they spent the last few years trying to protect their profits by predicting an economic apocalypse if do anything to put a price on pollution in order to start building the clean energy economy.
-Well, we did nothing and the economy collapsed anyway--in no small measure due to the hundreds of billions of dollars dirty energy drains from it every year--billions spent on oil from overseas, billions spent on caring for children and the elderly sickened by dirty air, and billions more spent paying for the other hidden costs of dirty energy.
-Now, these same big polluters are spending hundreds of millions of dollars a year on attack ads and an army of Washington lobbyists.
+Well, we did nothing and the economy collapsed anyway--in no small measure due to the hundreds of billions of dollars dirty energy drains from it every year--billions spent on oil from overseas, billions spent on caring for children and the elderly sickened by dirty air, and billions more spent paying the other hidden costs of dirty energy.
+Now, these same big polluters are spending hundreds of millions of dollars a year on attack ads and army of Washington lobbyists.
 These people will do or so anything to stop progress--even if it means committing fraud and sending forged letters.
 Worse yet, they are even trying to gut the Clean Air Act, one of our nation's most fundamental environmental laws.

-"Over the course of the next forty days, we need Senators to declare their independence from Big Oil and the other special interests polluting Washington.
+"Over the course of the next forty days, we need Senators to declare their independence from Big Oil and the other special interests lobbyists polluting Washington.
 We need them to stand up for the workers in Arkansas building wind turbines, for the workers in Michigan building the clean vehicles that will cut our dependence on oil and help clean the air, and for people everywhere who are tired of padding the pockets of Big Oil instead of protecting the planet for future generations.
-We need senators to stand up for the Clean Air Act and against the dirty money from polluters raining down on D.C.
+We need senators to stand up for the Clean Air Act and against the dirty money raining down on DC from polluters.
 Most importantly, we need Senators to move forward with a bipartisan, comprehensive clean energy and climate plan that means more jobs, less pollution, and real energy independence and security for America.

 The following organizations have signed on to the Declaration: